Immaculate Conception Catholic Church

 $400 single hermitage

-Cost includes two nights’ lodging, retreat sessions and materials, and all meals.
-Cost does not include transportation to St. Francis Springs, which is on your own.
+Cost includes two nights’ lodging, retreat sessions and materials, and all meals, from Friday dinner through Sunday brunch.
+It does not include transportation to St. Francis Springs, which is on your own.

 Partial financial assistance may be available to parishioners based on need (non-parishioners are not eligible for financial assistance).
-To request assistance, or to make a donation to help provide tax-deductible financial assistance to others, contact Margie Burton in the parish office at (919) 682-3449 by December 21.
+To request assistance, or to make a donation to help provide tax-deductible financial assistance to others, contact Olga Rodriguez in the parish office at (919) 682-3449 by March 5, 2024.

 Register online here, or return your completed registration form with check made out to Immaculate Conception Catholic Church to: